Elias Disney: Teaching and marriage

-His sister Annie would become a teacher at the Beaver Bank School located in Ellis starting in 1884.
-Elias would sometimes fill in as a substitute teacher for his sister and there he started to get to know and eventually develop a relationship with one of her students, Flora Call.
-After she graduated, Flora's parents would sell their land in Ellis and move to Akron, Florida with Disney following suit wanting to be with Flora.
-Disney and Flora got married in Akron on January 1, 1888.
-The marriage licensed that was issued would be the first ever issued by Lake County.
+Hotelier, mailman and orange-growing

 Disney and his wife would move to Daytona Beach and manage the Halifax Hotel during the "tourist season of 1888" but left when the owner no longer needed a manager and kicked the two out of their rooms.
-They would have a son, Herbert in December 1888.
+They would have a son, Herbert, in December 1888.
 He also worked for a short time as a mailman in Kissimmee, Florida, close to the eventual site of Walt Disney World.
-Disney did also attempt to make a career as an orange grower in Kissimmee buying 160 acre, but he was unsuccessful.
-After this he would decide to move to Chicago leaving Florida during the late spring of 1890.
+Disney also attempted to make a career as an orange grower in Kissimmee, buying 160 acre, but he was unsuccessful.
+After this he would decide to move to Chicago, leaving Florida during the late spring of 1890.
 Although frequently unsuccessful at self-employment, Disney's entrepreneurial tendencies were passed on to his son Walt.

+Construction

 He would be a construction worker for the 1893 World's Columbian Exposition in Chicago, an event which author Erik Larson suggests was a source of inspiration for his son Walt and the Disney kingdom he would eventually create.
 He bought shares of O-Zell Company, a jelly-canning factory that also produced apple juice in Chicago, where his son Walt Disney worked before he joined the Red Cross Ambulance Corps in World War I. The family would live at 3515 South Vernon Avenue in the Fourth Ward by 1890.
 On October 31, 1891, Disney bought a lot at 1249 Tripp Avenue By 1892, he had built a house on it.
 The neighborhood was called Hermosa and had been settled by Scottish, German, and Scandinavian immigrants.
-Their younger three children were born there.
-The family would move into the new home located on Tripp Avenue on June 24, 1893, and shortly afterwards they would give birth to a baby boy, Roy O. Disney.
-Disney wanted to name him Columbus but Flora wanted him to be named Roy instead and Roy was picked.
-When it came to deciding a middle name, there would be issues.
+Their next two children were born there.
+The family would move into the new home located on Tripp Avenue on June 24, 1893, and shortly afterwards Flora give birth to a baby boy, Roy O. Disney.
+Disney wanted to name him Columbus but Flora wanted him to be named Roy instead, and Roy was picked.
+When it came to deciding on a middle name, there would be issues.
 One day, Flora saw a lumber truck on Tripp Avenue with the company name of Oliver Lumber Company painted across the sides of it.
-After seeing this truck Elias and Flora would decide that Oliver would be Roy's middle name.
+After seeing this truck, Elias and Flora would decide that Oliver would be Roy's middle name.